Sammmmx/Sammmmx/README.md

 A passionate Smart Contract Developer based in Mumbai, India, focused on building secure, gas-optimized contracts on Ethereum.

 What I have built:
-ERC-20 tokens, Staking contracts, Upgradable contracts Auction systems, Voting systems, Scholarship credit systems Tested with Hardhat and deployed on Sepolia testnet
+ERC-20 tokens, Staking contracts, Upgradable contracts, Multi Signature Wallet, Auction systems, Voting systems, Scholarship credit systems Tested with Hardhat and deployed on Sepolia testnet